pycom/pycom-documentation/content/tutorials/pynode/pynodeairq.md

     - chapter/tutorials/pynode/PyNodeAirQ
 ---

-You can use the following code to query the PyNode+ AirQ sensor from MicroPython
+You can use the following code to query the PyNode+ Air Quality sensor from MicroPython

 ```python
 from network import Bluetooth